Josephinepark/Workshop-task-4/README.md

 - A problem that I found was to make the circle drop down in the canvas at the speed I wanted to go, at the end I had to use try and error to be able to succeed.
 - I extracted some basic knowledge from the lecture videos at https://canvas.auckland.ac.nz/courses/121821/pages/week-1-overview?module_item_id=2435967
 - I would like to learn to make transformation, and also how to indicate p5.js to do an action with simple codes.
 - At the end, I got a bit close to the animation I wanted, however,there is alot to improve.
-Speed, movement and transformations.
+Speed, movement, transformations and elements bouncing back